The Ergodic Theorem for Random Walks on Finite Quantum Groups: Introduction

-The work leans most heavily on a paper of Fagnola and Pellicer \cite{FP}, which itself follows a paper of Evans and H{\o}egh-Krohn \cite{EVANS}.
-In this 2009 paper, the notions of irreducibility and periodicity of a stochastic matrix are extended to the case of a unital positive map on a finite dimensional $\mathrm{C}^*$-algebra, and a noncommutative version of the Perron--Frobenius theorem is given.
-This current work puts the results of Fagnola and Pellicer in the language of quantum groups, and in the language of support projections.
+The work leans most heavily on a paper of Fagnola and Pellicer \cite{FP}, which emerged after the intensive study of idempotent states began.
+The paper of Fagnola and Pellicer itself follows a paper of Evans and H{\o}egh-Krohn \cite{EVANS}.
+In this 2009 paper, the notions of irreducibility and periodicity of a stochastic matrix are extended to the case of a unital positive map on a finite-dimensional $\mathrm{C}^*$-algebra, and a noncommutative version of the Perron--Frobenius theorem is given.
+This current work puts the results of Fagnola and Pellicer in the language of finite quantum groups, and in the language of support projections.
 The paper of Fagnola and Pellicer is cited so heavily in this work that it will be cited once and for all at this point, with further citations of ``Fagnola and Pellicer'' referring always to \cite{FP}.

 A number of partial results, stated for Sekine quantum groups; a sufficient condition of Zhang for aperiodicity \cite{Zhang}, and an ergodic theorem of Baraquin for central states \cite{Baraquin}, have been shown to hold more generally.
-As remarked above, as the detection of whether or not a random walk satisfies the conditions for ergodicity is non-trivial, partial results such as these are most welcome for any study of random walks on quantum groups.
+As the detection of whether or not a random walk satisfies the conditions for ergodicity is non-trivial, partial results such as these are most welcome for any study of random walks on quantum groups.

-The current work liberally includes the commutative case in discussions.
-This is to improve readability for those from outside the field of quantum groups, and also to provide motivation for quantum generalisations of classical concepts.
-The current work is also unapologetically focussed on the problem for \emph{finite} quantum groups, and no attempt is made to state results more generally, for example for compact quantum groups.
-Although the finiteness assumption is exploited many times, many, although certainly not all, of the results should be true in a more general, infinite setting (indeed, Fagnola and Rebolledo \cite{FR}, and those who cite them, prove Perron--Frobenius-type results for infinite dimensional algebras).
-For example, if the convergence is defined with respect to a two-norm, a compact version of Baraquin's Ergodic Theorem \ref{BET}, essentially due to Freslon, survives for a restricted class of random walks given by a central state with an appropriate $\mathcal{L}^2$ density.